 Don’t worry though.
 You still have a chance to show them that your app is the best.
-You can re-engage dormant users by sending them a personalized push notification message.
+You can re-engage dormant users by sending them a personalized push notification marketing message.
 Let them know why they should have missed you too and give them reasons to come back, like checking out new features, design, etc.

-Mobile push marketing is more effective than people give it credit for.
+Mobile push notification marketing is more effective than people give it credit for.
 Push notifications can really help you grow your app business and reduce your churn.
 If used cleverly and thoughtfully, push messages can really change the way your users see and use your app.
-Hopefully these five strategies will give you some inspiration on how to engage with your app users in an effective way.
+Hopefully, these five strategies will give you some inspiration on how to engage with your app users in an effective way.

 About the author: